wp-plugins/gotmls/readme.txt

 = 1.2.03.23 =
 * First BETA versions available for WordPress.

+= 1.2.03.27 =
+* Fixed some of the links on the settings page.

 == Upgrade Notice ==

 = 1.2.03.23 =
 First BETA versions available for WordPress.

+= 1.2.03.27 =
+Fixed some of the links on the settings page.